A Dataset of State-Censored Tweets: Introduction

 \section{Introduction}

 \hyphenation{BuzzFeed}

-While there are many disagreements and debates about the extent to which a government should censor and which content should be allowed to be censored, many governments do impose some limitations on content that can be distributed within its borders or by its citizens and residents.
+While there are many disagreements and debates about the extent to which a government should be able to censor and which content should be allowed to be censored, many governments impose some limitations on content that can be distributed within their borders.
 The specific reasons for censorship vary widely depending on the type of censored content and the context of the censor, but the overall goal is always the same: to suppress speech and information.

 Traditional Internet censorship works by filtering by IP address, DNS filtering, or similar means.
 The rise of social media platforms has lessened the impact of such techniques.
 As such, modern censors often instead issue take-down requests to social media platforms.
-As a practice, Twitter does not normally remove content that does not violate the terms of service, but instead censors the content by withholding it in the country if the respective government sends a legal request~\cite{twitter_withheld}.
+As a practice, Twitter does not normally remove content that does not violate the terms of service but instead withholds the content from that country if the respective government sends a legal request~\cite{twitter_withheld}.
 As such, these tweets are still accessible on the platform from outside of the censored region, which provides a setting to study the censorship policies of certain governments.
 In this paper, we release an extensive dataset of tweets that were withheld between July 2012 and July 2020.
-Aside from an initiative by BuzzFeed journalists who collected a smaller dataset of users that were observed to be censored between October 2017 and January 2018, such dataset has never collected and released.
-We also release uncensored tweets of the users which are censored at least once.
-As such, our dataset will help not only in studying the government censorship but also the effect of censorship to users and the public reaction to the censored tweets.
+Aside from an initiative by BuzzFeed journalists who collected a smaller dataset of users that were observed to be censored between October 2017 and January 2018, such dataset has never been collected and released.
+We also release uncensored tweets of users which are censored at least once.
+As such, our dataset will help not only in studying government censorship itself but also the effect of censorship on users and the public reaction to the censored tweets.

 The main characteristics of the datasets are as follows:

 \begin{enumerate} \item 583,437 censored tweets from 155,715 unique users. \item 4,301 censored accounts. \item 22,083,759 additional tweets from users who posted at least one censored tweet and retweets of those tweets. \end{enumerate}